Contact Us

 When sharing testimonials for insurance, there are a few things to keep in mind:

-• Testimonials should be addressing the current version of your pet insurance product.
+Testimonials should address the current version of your pet insurance product.
 If you make changes to what’s included in one of your plans, you can’t use testimonials for the original version to market the new one.

 5. Be Transparent And Cite Your Sources.